 In August 2017, the State Council promulgated the Regulations on the Supervision and Administration of Financing Guarantee Companies (the "Financing Guarantee Regulations"), which became effective on October 1, 2017.
 The Financing Guarantee Regulations define "financing guarantee" as a guarantee provided for the debt financing (including but not limited to the extension of loans or issuance of bonds), and set out that the establishment of a financing guarantee company or engagement in the financing guarantee business without approval may result in several penalties, including but not limited to banning, an order to cease business operation, confiscation of illegal gains, fines of up to RMB1,000,000 and criminal liabilities.
-The Financing Guarantee Regulations also set forth that the outstanding guarantee liabilities of a financing guarantee company vis-à-vis the same guaranteed party shall not exceed ten times of its net assets, and that the outstanding guarantee company, while the outstanding guarantee liabilities of a financing guarantee company vis-à-vis the same guaranteed party shall not exceed 10% of the net assets of the financing guarantee company, while the outstanding guarantee liabilities of a financing guarantee company vis-à-vis the same guaranteed party and its affiliated parties shall not exceed 15% of its net assets.
+The Financing Guarantee Regulations also set forth that the outstanding guarantee liabilities of a financing guarantee company vis-à-vis the same guaranteed party shall not exceed to 10% of the net assets of the financing guarantee company, while the outstanding guarantee liabilities of a financing guarantee company vis-à-vis the same guaranteed party shall not exceed 15% of its net assets.